 Recall that working with promise problems (rather than with language recognition problems) may result in the loss of some structural consequence.
 We stress, however, that the most fundamental feature of general reductions is maintained: if a problem is reducible to a tractable problem, then the former is also tractable.
-We note that the results in this subsection address the issue of tractability.
-(An analogue comment refers to all previous sections, with the exception of Section 4.
-Regarding the latter, we note that the structural results obtained for the promise problem class \mathcal{SZK} yield similar results for the corresponding language recognition class.
-For further discussion, see Section 8.)
+Here we address the issue of tractability, and discuss promise problems that are not about "gaps" or "unique solutions" nor complete for any natural class, at least not obviously.
+Still, they are important for the study of some natural complexity classes.
+Specifically, they indicate (or provide evidence to) separations between complexity classes that represent the computing power of certain computational devices with certain resource bounds.